-Starting an ecommerce store is incredibly easy and needs little investment.
-All you need is a good idea, some products to sell, and a simple website to kick things off, and there aren’t the overheads you would expect from a bricks and mortar store.
-That said, turning an ecommerce business into a success is a trickier beast entirely, and many new ecommerce businesses struggle to get off the ground.
+Starting an eCommerce store is incredibly easy and needs little investment.
+All you need is a good idea, some products to sell, and a simple website to kick things off, and there aren’t the overheads you would expect from a brick and mortar store.
+That said, turning an eCommerce business into a success is a trickier beast entirely, and many new eCommerce businesses struggle to get off the ground.

 You don’t scream ‘quality.’

-It’s the same principal for your online store.
+It’s the same principle for your online store.
 If it looks shoddy, doesn’t flow well, and lacks visual appeal, no one is going to stick around for long at all.
-So, take a look at your website and ecommerce platform and have a long, hard think about its quality.
+So, take a look at your website and eCommerce platform and have a long, hard think about its quality.
 Does it look ‘the business’ or could you do with an upgrade?

 You don’t have great images

 Here’s the thing about ecommerce stores that many first-timers forget – people love to pick stuff up before they buy it.
 Naturally, this can’t happen when your customers are shopping at your online store, but there are a few things you can do to help your audience understand a little more about what they are buying.
 First of all, think about the quality of your images.

 Are they razor-sharp, attractively lit, and available to view from multiple angles?
 Does the customer get an in-depth look at each product that generates more interest?
 It’s worth hiring a professional photographer to take some shots for you – start with your top-selling range first, and you should see sales rise significantly.

 If you want to increase sales on your eCommerce site, try walking into a local store.
 Notice how stores arrange products in the real world to attract the shoppers walking by.
 Online visual merchandising can help you do the same thing online with your website.
 You have to start by making use of as many visual tools as you can, but arranging them in a way that leads your customers through your website to where you want them to go.
 Testimonial videos and clear images, when arranged properly, are tremendous tools that can captivate your potential clients.